The Covid-19 Roadmap: Towards Global Economic Chaos and Societal Destruction

 At the global level, billionaires are big winners during the Covid-19 pandemic.
 According to a recent UBS report, the roughly 2,189 global billionaires now have $10.2 trillion.
 This is an estimated increase of $1.5 trillion during the pandemic looking at both UBS and Forbes billionaire data from 2019.

-It is worth noting that the wealth of US billionaires increased by another $266 billion from June to October 2020.

-The table below identifies the increase in personal wealth of the five richest US billionaires (March 18- June 17, 2020)
+The table below identifies the increase in personal wealth of the five richest US billionaires (March 18- June 17, 2020).
+(Not outlined in the Table, the wealth of US billionaires increased by another $266 billion from June to October 2020).

 Let us now briefly reflect on the Second Wave which is now being imposed on millions of people.